Horner: RBR lost 'months' amid poor correlation

 9 August 2017 – Red Bull team boss Christian Horner believes the squad lost two-and-a-half months in terms of development compared to its rivals after early-season correlation issues.

-Red Bull endured a subdued pre-season period and emerged as the third-best team, behind the Mercedes/Ferrari title battle, but clear of the midfield group.
+Red Bull had a subdued pre-season period and emerged as the third-best team, behind the Mercedes/Ferrari title battle, but clear of the midfield group.

 It has gradually closed the gap to the leading duo, and Horner explained that its slow start to the year was a result of simulation models and on-track results not adding up.